Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 A gift donated by His Highness Aga Khan for the building of a garden based on Islamic Design opened in October 2018.
 The garden is described as being a “contemporary interpretation of Islamic landscape architecture is northernmost in the world.”

-There is a lot going on in the University of Alberta Botanic Gardens – from educational courses like the Master Gardener Certificate Program to summer camps for kids to Thursday date nights – with Improv Comedy this week and craft beer and croquet as examples for next week.
-Check out the website beforehand to see a full schedule by clicking here.
+There is a lot going on in the University of Alberta Botanic Gardens – from educational courses like the Master Gardener Certificate Program to summer camps for kids to Thursday date nights – with Improv Comedy and craft beer and croquet as examples for experiences.
+For now the only programs (April 2024) are geared towards kids.

 If you visit the University of Alberta Botanic Garden

-Visit their website for further information and opening hours.
-Programming has commenced again and there’s lots going on, even in winter.
+Visit the botanic garden website for further information and opening hours.

 The gardens are usually open from May 1st until Thanksgiving.